Stev-cloud/Web_Snipping_Automation/README.md

 # Website Screenshot Automation Script

 This Python script automates the process of capturing scrolling screenshots of a webpage and compiles them into a Microsoft Word document.
-It uses `pyautogui` for controlling the mouse and taking screenshots, `Pillow` for image comparison, and `python-docx` for creating the Word file.
+It uses `Pillow` for image comparison, and `python-docx` for creating the Word file.

 ---